gondor2222/GravitySim/README.md

 Contains two GPU kernels: one for simulating particle accelerations according to the naive method, and another for simulating according to the Barnes-Hut method.

+### Scenes ###

+There is currently only one scene: The main scene, which does all simulation and visualizes the results

+### Scripts ###

+Contains CPU code to be executed by the simulation.
+See documentation in the scripts themselves for more information.
+The Main and MainBarnesHut scripts are the Monobehaviours which handle the main simulation logic, for the naive and Barnes-Hut methods respectively.

 ## Setup instructions ##

-Clone the repository to a folder of your choice and then import the folder as a project in Unity
+Clone the repository to a folder of your choice and then import the folder as a project in Unity.
+After that simply run the project from the editor.

 ## Usage ##